 Where we have your consent, you have the right to withdraw it.
 We will let you know how to do that at the time we gather your consent.
 See section 11 (Keeping you up to date) for details about how to withdraw your consent to marketing.

-7.2 Data protection laws give special protection to particularly sensitive personal information.
+7.2 Data protection laws give special protection to particularly sensitive personal information, also known as special category data.
 This includes information about your health status, racial or ethnic origin, political views, religious or similar beliefs, sex life or sexual orientation, genetic or biometric identifiers, trade union membership or criminal convictions or allegations.
 We will only use this kind of personal information where:

 a. we have a legal obligation to do so (for example to protect vulnerable people or where information about your health status impacts on our decision as to whether or not to fully enforce our rights under any of our documents and we are asked to disclose the rationale behind that decision to a person carrying out an official function);

 b. it is necessary for us to do so to protect your vital interests (for example if you have a severe and immediate medical need whilst on our premises);

 c. it is in the substantial public interest;

 d. it is necessary for the prevention or detection of crime;

 e. it is necessary for insurance purposes; or